Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `install [--force] [--debug] [--use-llvm] [--ignore-dependencies] [--HEAD]` <formula>:
     Installs <formula>.

+    <formula> is usually the name of the formula to install, but may also be
+    the URL for an arbitrary formula.

     If `--force` is passed, will install <formula> even if it is already installed.
 This can be used to re-install a formula without removing it first.